 Quite often anxiety is associated with mathematics and, when present, we work hard to dispel this feeling.
 Good learners are those students who accept that they will make mistakes and use them as opportunities to move forwards There is nothing wrong with making a mistake - it is what you do about the mistake that matters.
+We use thinking hats, thinking maps and opportunities to share and discuss and reflect on common errors together.
+There are opportunities to extend thinking even further by attending our UKMT club each week!

-So What Can I Do to Help My Daughter?
+So, What Can I Do to Help My Child?

 As Mathematics teachers we often hear comments such as, "I was never any good at Mathematics when I was at school!" and "What if my daughter asks me for help with her homework and I don't know what to do?"
 Our answer?
 Don't Panic!
-We are always here to help your daughter and we are careful to ensure that any homework or assignment she has been set leaves an appropriate amount of time for her to attempt the work and ask us for help if she needs it, before it is due to be handed in.
+We are always here to help your child and we are careful to ensure that any homework or revision task she has been set leaves an appropriate amount of time for her to attempt the work and ask us for help if she needs it, before the due date.
+You can encourage your child to speak to their teacher for support outside of lessons and we have a classroom based support club on Tuesday lunch times if students would like some help with a specific task or skill.